Family hopeful Missouri mom will come home soon after more than 100 days on ventilator

-KANSAS CITY, MO (KCTV) -- For more than 150 days, a Missouri mom has fought to overcome COVID-19 and the toll it took on her body.
+KANSAS CITY, Missouri (KCTV) -- For more than 150 days, a Missouri mom has fought to overcome COVID-19 and the toll it took on her body.

 Gwen Starkey’s daughter says her mom has been on a ventilator for at least 130 of those days.